Community and Public Services

 Time of Day: Daytime

-Do you have a passion for, and a commitment to, public service and its improvement?
-This Foundation Degree in Public Services is awarded by the University of Plymouth and could help you achieve your aspirations for a career in public services.
-The course aims to develop knowledge and understanding of the wide and varied social, political and economic environments that public services operate within.
-These include the processes and procedures of the criminal justice system and the role of theory in interpreting these relationships within international, national and regional settings.
-You will broaden your knowledge and fine tune your skills to strive for a top career in the public sector, whether you want to work in the police force, local government or join the armed forces.
-You will have the opportunity to listen to, and network with, serving Public Service Officers, Fire Officers and members of other public service organisations through visits, work-placement days and guest lectures at the College.
+Do you have a passion for, and a commitment to, community and public services and engagement with stakeholders?
+This Foundation Degree aims to develop knowledge and understanding of the wide and varied social, political and economic environments that community and public services operate within.
+You will have the opportunity to listen to, and network with, serving public service practitioners and members of other community and public service organisations through visits, volunteering, guest lectures and work-based delivery.
 In short, this course will enable you to develop your academic and professional skills so that you can seamlessly progress to your chosen top-up degree course or into the workplace.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.